idaholab/moose/modules/navier_stokes/doc/content/syntax/Physics/NavierStokes/FlowSegregated/index.md

-# Navier Stokes Solid Heat Transfer Physics
+# Navier Stokes Flow Segregated Physics

-This syntax was created for the [WCNSFVSolidHeatTransferPhysics.md] `Physics`.
+This syntax was created for the [WCNSLinearFVFlowPhysics.md] `Physics`.
 The additional nesting is intended to allow the definition of multiple instances of this `Physics`, with different block restrictions.